bdleavitt/azure-machine-learning-terraform/README.md

-# Azure Machine Learning Enterprise Terraform Example
+# Deploying a Secure Azure Machine Learning Workspace - Terraform Example
 This repo shows an example for rolling out a complete Azure Machine Learning enterprise enviroment with network-secured resources via Terraform.
 This extends the original repo by including network security for all of the workspace dependent resources -- including Azure Container Registry, Azure Storage, and Azure Key Vault.

 This repository includes code for deploying an Azure ML workspace into a standalone, isolated VNET.
 This can be desirable in cases where you want further isolation from your corporate network or have contstraints on available resources.